Call for organizers of MIDL 2025

 - Accessibility of the location

-- Proposed dates (3 full days), early July is the target, compare collisions with other events in the city
+- Proposed dates (3 full days), early July is the target, prevent collisions with other events in the city

 - Proposal for general chairs, program chairs, local organizers, advisors (names, google scholar profile link).
 We encourage bids supported by diverse and inclusive teams.

-- Suggestions for venues, preferably multiple, with capacity for attendees (single track) and posters
+- Proposed venues with capacity for attendees (single track) and posters

 - Cost estimation for venues, with food/catering, strong/weak points of the venues

-- Optional: possibilities of local sponsorship, e.g., by university, tourism/conference office
+- Possibilities, if any, of local sponsorship, e.g., by university, tourism/conference office

 - Possibilities for hotels/lodging near/in the venue